sean-e/LivetrakPort/readme.md

 - `StereoTracks` decide whether your want to copy, rename or ignore stereo media (this only affects the track media files, not the channel settings migration)

 Use `del /s L20PRJDATA.ZDT` if you want to rerun the port with different arguments.
-If you copied or renamed the stereo tracks in the first run, then you can use the ignore (x) option for subsequents reruns.
+If you copied or renamed the stereo tracks in the first run, then you can use the ignore (x) option for subsequent reruns.

 Example usage: